mollyic/MRI_qa/README.md

 ```

 ### 8. Ending the session
-The session will end automatically when all files are reviewed, to end early input ctrl+C. A .json and .csv file will be automatically created when the session is ended, they will appear in the 'mri_rating_record' folder
+The session will end automatically when all files are reviewed, to end early input ctrl + C. A .json and .csv file will be automatically created when the session is ended, they will appear in the 'mri_rating_record' folder

 ```
 Two files generated (.csv, .json): MRI_rating_record/MRIrate_session-29-06-2022_16:34:19